g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 10.0.0.8/32        *[IS-IS/15] 4d 07:01:29, metric 10
                     >  to 10.200.0.19 via ge-0/0/2.0
 ```
-Ok, now technically we have connectivity between our DC3 and our backbone, but, we want to make the connectivity end to end, so, we need to export the BGP routes of the DC2 into the OSPFv3.
+Ok, now technically we have connectivity between our DC3 and our backbone.
+But, we want to make the connectivity end-to-end, so, we need to export the BGP routes of DC2 into the OSPFv3 domain.

-Now, this is easy, and we'll make the same thing that we made with ISIS routes, after this we can test the total connectivity!
+This is easy, and we'll do the same thing that we did with the IS-IS routes.
+After this, we can test the total connectivity!

-Let'go:
+Let's go:
 ```
 set policy-options policy-statement redistribute-ospf3 term BGP from protocol bgp set policy-options policy-statement redistribute-ospf3 term BGP then tag 123 set policy-options policy-statement redistribute-ospf3 term BGP then accept
 ```

-Ok, now we can do a ping test for the routers address:
+Ok, now we can perform a ping test for the router addresses:
 ```
 root@DC3> ping count 1 10.0.0.1
 PING 10.0.0.1 (10.0.0.1): 56 data bytes